melonbred/SPM1800/README.md

 - Breakout pin for USB shield ground

 ## WARNING
-This PCB has not been tested for functionality.
-Please review the project files prior to placing an order for manufacturing.
+This PCB has been tested for functionality.
+However, please review the project files prior to placing an order for manufacturing.
 Users should be warned that they are manufacturing this at their own risk.

 ## Layout
 ![layout.png](.github/layout.png)